 It was Christmas in Germany.
 The year was 2019, when Justus Meyer and his brother Andrew were on vacation with their family.
 They were joking about coming up with the ideal game that both their mom and their friends would play; some type of hybrid that would bring gamers and novices to the same table.
 They didn’t know it at the time, but they were about to stumble into the adventure of a lifetime…

 Doomlings was never supposed to be a real game.
 Originally, it was a fun little hobby that Justus and Andrew worked on; a special project that would bring them closer together.
 (The Brothers Meyer live 1700 miles apart.)
 Then the pandemic hit, and the world shut down.
 Until this point, Justus had been working as a commercial director in Los Angeles, with his partner Eric.
-(You can see them making fools of themselves in the video below.)

 With the entire world on pause, Justus was wholly unemployed.
 With nothing but time on his hands and a desperate need to forget about the outside world, Justus threw himself into Doomlings, which allowed him to escape his one-bedroom apartment to the far and distant lands of Enderas...